SFU-Archives/email-archiving/transfer-procedures/account-owners/s3-non-sfu-accounts.md

 - The Archives has a script for converting email from `maildir` to `mbox` formats.
 - Gmail can be exported by users themselves as `mbox`; the process is documented below.

 Note that the Archives will not normally acquire email in the form of Microsoft `pst` files.
-Our sense is that `pst` files are typically less complete and the tools for migrating are less robust.
+Our sense is that `pst` files are typically less complete and the tools for migrating them to `mbox` are less robust.
+Our preference at the present time is to try to use `OfflineImap` to export email from Microsoft Exchange / Outlook email systems.

 ## 3.1 Gmail